 Traditionally, coffee can be enjoyed black (as espresso or Americano) or mixed with milk to make drinks like latte and cappuccino.

-However, there is also a broad range of almost dessert-like coffee options available these days.
+However, a broad range of almost dessert-like coffee options is also available these days.
 These drinks often contain large amounts of calories, sugar, and flavorings, so it is probably better to limit such drinks.

 5) Diet Soda

 Diet soda includes sugar-free varieties of drinks like cola and sparkling flavored drinks.

 These products tend to contain several additives, such as colors, flavorings, and sweeteners.
 However, they are also mostly free of calories and added sugars, making them a healthier choice than regular soda.

 While some people tend to be wary of “artificial” (or anything not “natural”), diet soda tends to result in weight loss compared to regular sugar-sweetened beverages.
 In a randomized controlled trial, sucrose (table sugar) led to significant weight gain compared to sweeteners, including aspartame, sucralose, and stevia (14).

 The ‘Choosing Healthy Options Consciously Everyday (CHOICE) clinical trial also demonstrated an average 2% to 2.5% weight loss over six months in 318 overweight adults who replaced sugar-sweetened drinks with water or diet drinks (15).

 For more information on sweeteners, see this guide to all the common options.

 Most commercially available energy drinks tend to contain a mix of caffeine, sugar/sweetener, flavorings, and sparkling water.